anmol18888/jupyter.notebook/README.md

 and here is the link to the notebook about functions https://github.com/anmol18888/jupyter.notebook/blob/master/6th%20learning%20notebook.ipynb

+hey gus here is the link to the notebook in which i learned how to open various files within python. https://github.com/anmol18888/jupyter.notebook/blob/master/7th%20learning%20notebook.ipynb

+and here is the link to the notebook in which i learned how to use pandas in python. https://github.com/anmol18888/jupyter.notebook/blob/master/8th%20learning%20notebook.ipynb

 hope you like my work it! if you do, please give it a star :)